igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 ## Setting the sQuare Bit on Outgoing Packets {#squarebit}

 The sQuare Value is initialized to the Initial Q Value (0 or 1) and is reflected in the Q bit of every outgoing packet.
-The sQuare value is inverted after sending every N packets (Q Period is 2*N), where N is a parameter of the method, discussed below.
+The sQuare value is inverted after sending every N packets (a Q run).
+Hence, Q Period is 2*N. The Q bit represents "packet color" as defined by {{?RFC8321}}.

 Observation points can estimate the upstream losses by counting the number of packets during a half period of the square signal, as described in {{usage}}.

-### Q Period Selection
+### Q Run Length Selection

-The sender is expected to choose Q Period based on the expected amount of loss and reordering on the path (see {{upstreamloss}}).
-The Q Period value MUST be at least 128 and be a power of 2.
-This requirement allows an Observer to infer the Q Period by obsering one period of the square signal.
+The sender is expected to choose Q run length based on the expected amount of loss and reordering on the path (see {{upstreamloss}}).
+The Q run length MUST be at least 64 and be a power of 2.
+This requirement allows an Observer to infer the Q run length by obsering one period of the square signal.
 It also allows the Observer to identify flows that set the loss bits to arbitrary values (see
 {{ossification}}).

-If the sender does not have sufficient information to make an informed decision about Q Period, the sender SHOULD use Q Period of 128.
+If the sender does not have sufficient information to make an informed decision about Q run length, the sender SHOULD use Q run of 64 packets.
+Alternatively, the sender MAY also choose a random Q run length for each connection, increasing the chances of using a Q run length that gives the best signal for some connections.

 ## Setting the Loss Event Bit on Outgoing Packets {#lossbit}